Oil and gas have boomed in New Mexico. Its schools are contending with pollution’s effects

 The gas pulled from tens of thousands of wells in New Mexico has reaped huge benefits for the entire country.
 Natural gas has become a go-to fuel for power plants from coast to coast, sometimes replacing dirtier coal-fired plants and, by extension, improving air quality.
 Locally, oil and gas companies employ thousands of workers, often in areas with few other opportunities, all while boosting the state’s budget with billions in royalty payments.

 But those benefits may come at a cost for thousands of students in New Mexico whose schools sit near oil and gas pipelines, wellheads and flare stacks.
 An Associated Press analysis of state and federal data found 694 oil and gas wells with new or active permits within a mile of a school in the state.
-This means that around 29,500 students in 74 schools and pre-schools potentially face exposure to noxious emissions, as extraction from the ground can release unhealthy fumes.
+This means around 29,500 students in 74 schools and preschools potentially face exposure to noxious emissions, since extraction from the ground can release unhealthy fumes.

 A measurable effect on students